ahmetaltunfatih/LEDAW/README.md

 - **LEDAW** automates all types of LED interaction energy analyses, including:
   - Interactions between arbitrary numbers of fragments (e.g., water cluster formation).
   - Interactions of single- or multi-fragment systems with other single- or multi-fragment systems (e.g., lattice energy calculations, duplex DNA formation with multiple fragments per strand).
-- Features a **user-friendly, self-explanatory GUI** with built-in info buttons and help messages, providing guidance at every step.
+- Features a **user-friendly, self-explanatory GUI** with built-in info buttons and help messages to guide users at every step.
-- Provides **example Python input files** for code-oriented users who prefer script-based workflows.
+- Includes example Python input scripts for users who prefer script-based workflows.
-- Calculates **N-body, two-body, and cooperativity LED interaction energy matrices** for both standard and fragment pairwise (fp)-LED schemes from ORCA output files — independent of the number of fragments in the supersystem and its subsystems, within seconds.
+- Calculates **N-body, two-body, and cooperativity LED interaction energy matrices** for both standard and fragment pairwise (fp)-LED schemes from ORCA output files.
+- Works with any number of fragments in the supersystem and its subsystems, independent of how fragments are labeled.
+- Produces results and writes them to Excel files within seconds; generating heatmap figures may take a few minutes.
 - Performs **Complete PNO Space (CPS)** and **Complete Basis Set (CBS) extrapolations** based on unextrapolated LED terms from ORCA outputs and generates corresponding energy matrices.
 - **Automatically standardizes fragment labels** to match those in the supersystem file if they differ between supersystem and subsystem ORCA output files.
 - Allows **relabeling of fragments** if the user wishes to adjust the fragment labeling in the supersystem ORCA output.
 - Supports specifying an **alternative file** if the primary ORCA output file lacks certain required energy terms for N-body LED.
 - Collects LED terms **method-specifically** (for DLPNO-CCSD(T), DLPNO-CCSD, and HFLD), including terms like London dispersion.
 - Detects the use of **implicit solvation schemes** (CPCM, SMD, etc.) and distributes dielectric contributions across pairwise terms.
-- Detects automatically if **BSSE correction** is requested and proceeds subsystem files accordingly.
+- Automatically detects whether **BSSE correction** is requested and handles subsystem files accordingly.
 - Writes **standard and fp-LED interaction energy matrices** into separate Excel files, with each matrix on a separate sheet.
 - Provides **heatmaps** of all interaction energy matrices for convenient data interpretation and presentation.